MenxLi/xun/README.md

 A mini LLM agent framework with function-based tools and sub-agent spawning.

-The core codebase is compact: about 3000 lines in `src/xun/*.py` (mostly hand written), with comprehensive type hints.
+The core codebase is compact:
+less than 4000 lines in `src/xun/*.py` (direct descendant of `src/xun`), mostly hand written, with comprehensive type hints.

 <!--
 <details>